Coping With Your Child's Cancer Diagnosis

 Last Reviewed: August 10, 2022

-Having a child diagnosed with cancer is a life-changing event.
+A child being diagnosed with cancer is a life-changing event.
 It can bring about a range of emotions and feelings including worry, anger, sadness, strength, hope, fear, nervousness, doubt, and guilt.
 These emotions and feelings are normal and to be expected at various points in the cancer journey.

 Coping is defined as the ability to "successfully deal with a difficult situation."
 You, your child, and your family will have good days and bad days.
 But trying to cope with your child’s diagnosis and treatment plan will help you all adjust to life with and after cancer.
 Coping doesn't mean you have to "like it" or "accept" what is happening.
 It means how you are able to manage the stress of the situation.